cssnr/link-extractor/README.md

 # Link Extractor

 Modern Chrome and Firefox Addon to easily extract all links/domains from a web page with optional filters.
-Including automatic dark/light mode, copy all links or domains, striped tables, and more...
+Feature packed with a link parser, copy to clipboard, keyboard shortcuts, automatic dark/light mode and much more...

 *   [Install](#install)
 *   [Features](#features)